ohhdemgirls/ytmcd/README.md

 Basically a sensible selection of youtube-dl flags to download music from music channels in bulk!

+If you are using this for yourself, feel free to ignore file `downloaded` as that is for my own personal record, and be sure to edit `channels` to your own preferences.

 ### Remarks

+Refer to the man pages for my `youtube-dl` flag choices, but here are some points worth mentioning:

+* `--download-archive downloaded`: sucessful downloads will have their video ids listed here, which `youtube-dl` will ignore in subsequent runs
+* `--geo-bypass`: useful for a lot of the Asian songs (thanks SONY Japan...)
+* `--max-filesize 128m`: Usually amounts to 2.5 hour files with the current audio quality settings; fits most reasonable-length music mixes and avoids annoying 10-hour novelty videos
+* `--add-metadata`: Writes the video title to ID3 title and the channel name to ID3 artist, in most cases

 I chose to configure `youtube-dl` to use `ffmpeg` to transcode audio into high-quality MP3 rather than rip the FLAC audio for various reasons: